Therapy Business Or Hobby? How To Make A Living originally published May 2015, updated 1st Sept 2020

 No 2: You know Income is not profit. you may charge £30 – £100 an hour for a product or service in your therapy business.
 But remember that is not what you earn, that is what you charge.
 Your charges are there to include all your business outgoings, to include what you need to invest and grow your business.
 What you earn is the profit you make in a year, after all your investments and therapy business costs have come off.

-No 3: You Know You Need To Show Up As A Professional Therapist Business.
+No 3: You Know You Need To Show Up Like A Professional Therapist Business.
 If you want to be taken seriously as a professional therapist you need to show up as a professional therapist business.
 You need to start earning that know, like, trust with potential clients.
 Let me give you an example, what kind of impression do you think you are giving if you choose a free website that says free on the platform?
 For a potential client, this may suggest that you are not highly invested in your business or that you are offering a low-cost budget service.
 I know starting out in business can be a big investment for some.
 But today you can create your own website very cheaply so there is no excuse.
 In-fact many types of websites are 90% cheaper to create than they were 20 years ago.
 You can get a modern website up and running very simply for less than the cost of a cappuccino out of costa every week.

 No 4: You Have Full Contents & Indemnity Insurance: If you are charging for your services it is important to amke your client’s health and safety a top priority.
 So make sure you take out Public Indemnity Insurance alongside contents insurance for your business.
 I am always shocked to hear how many therapists don’t have insurance.
 Insurance policies can be bought from as little as £60 a year for mainstream therapies.
 My insurance costs was at one point £2000 a year because of the work I did.
 I had to have two different types of costly insurances and I was only able to work part-time.
 If you care about your clients make sure you have insurance, all sorts of things can happen that you would never consider, In the early 90’s I know of one reiki healer, who was sued because of an injury caused to a client because of the way she helped someone off her plinth.
 I had an incident where a candle in a very solid container smashed into pieces and went on fire behind a client.
 I worked in a charity where a client tried to sue the charity because she tripped and fell on a carpet in the hallway.
 They didn’t have insurance and this nearly cost the organisation shut down.